Buford Lipscomb, Chairman of the Board

-Chantell Mayes Cooley is executive vice president for Waldorf College.
+Chantell Mayes Cooley is executive vice president for Waldorf University.
 She oversees the online operations for Waldorf including admissions, outreach and registrar’s office.
 She is particularly knowledgeable about educational administration and the admission/student services aspects of distance learning.
-She serves on the college’s Board of Trustees as well as that of Columbia Southern University, the sister institution to Waldorf College, where she is also senior vice president, co-founder and part owner.
-Cooley oversees business development at Columbia Southern Education Group, the parent company of CSU and Waldorf College.
+She serves on the university’s Board of Trustees as well as that of Columbia Southern University, the sister institution to Waldorf University, where she is also senior vice president, co-founder and part owner.
+Cooley oversees business development at Columbia Southern Education Group, the parent company of CSU and Waldorf University.

 Richard Corcoran, Trustee